What are Specialty Pharmacies and How Do They Work?

 Maybe you’ve noticed: medications are getting more complicated, more personalized, and more expensive.

 Look at some of the recent drugs approved for cancer, hepatitis C virus, or rheumatoid arthritis.
-These are three very different conditions, but many newer drugs used to treat these conditions have common traits: they are targeted or personalized treatments for complex medical conditions, are biologic products with a host of serious side effects that requiring monitoring, and can be very, very costly.
-In fact, specialty pharmaceuticals worth about $63 billion were dispensed in 2013 by retail, mail-order, and specialty pharmacies combined.
+These are three very different conditions, but many newer drugs used to treat these conditions have common traits: they are targeted or personalized treatments for complex medical conditions, are biologic products with a host of serious side effects that require monitoring, and can be very, very costly.

-As a pharmacist, I believe patients have the right to understand and make informed decisions about their medications - the pros and cons - as well as important cost issues.
-All of these are areas a specialty pharmacy can educate a patient about; however, many patients are confused about specialty pharmacy services and exactly how they work.
+You should have the right to understand and make informed decisions about your medications -- the pros and cons -- as well as important cost issues.
+All of these are areas a specialty pharmacy can help educate you about; however, many patients are confused about these services and exactly how they work.

 Here's a few questions you might have: